Schism

 A schism (/ˈsɪzəm, ˈskɪz-/ SIZ-əm-,_-SKIZ--, or (less commonly) /ˈʃɪzəm/ SHIZ-əm) is a division between people, usually belonging to an organization, movement, or religious denomination.
-The word is most frequently applied to a split in what had previously been a single religious body, such as the Great East–West Schism or the Western Schism.
+The word is most frequently applied to a split in what had previously been a single religious body, such as the East–West Schism in Christianity or the Sunni–Shia divide in Islam.
 It is also used of a split within a non-religious organization or movement or, more broadly, of a separation between two or more people, be it brothers, friends, lovers, etc.

-A schismatic is a person who creates or incites schism in an organization or who is a member of a splinter group.
+A schismatic is a legalistic, often pejorative term for person who creates or incites schism in an organization or who is a member of a splinter group.
+People and groups declared schismatic often reject the label.
 As an adjective, schismatic means pertaining to a schism or schisms, or to those ideas, policies, etc. that are thought to lead towards or promote schism.

-In religion, the charge of schism is distinguished from that of heresy, since the offence of schism concerns not differences of belief or doctrine but promotion of, or the state of division, especially among groups with differing pastoral jurisdictions and authority.
-However, schisms frequently involve mutual accusations of heresy, and also that of the Great Apostasy.
-In Roman Catholic teaching, every heresy is a schism, while there may be some schisms free of the added guilt of heresy.
-Liberal Protestantism, however, has often preferred heresy over schism.
-Presbyterian scholar James I. McCord (quoted with approval by the Episcopalian Bishop of Virginia, Peter Lee) drew a distinction between them, teaching: "If you must make a choice between heresy and schism, always choose heresy.
-As a schismatic, you have torn and divided the body of Christ.
-Choose heresy every time."

-Etymology

-The word schism comes from the Greek word σχίσμα, Greek transliteration:
+While the concept of schism exists across a wide number of faiths, the specific term, implications, and jurisprudence around schism very widely across religions traditions and denominations.
+In academic scholarship on schisms, a different gloss, or the underlying term untranslated, is sometimes used to reflect distinctions of that religion's conception of schism.